All The Celebs Coming To TIFF (So Far)

 Kerry Washington

-Washington will be doing her own "In Conversation With" to discuss American Son, based on the acclaimed play by Christopher Demos-Brown about police brutality against young Black men.
+Washington will be doing her own "In Conversation With" to talk about American Son, based on the acclaimed play by Christopher Demos-Brown about police brutality against young Black men.
 Washington previously starred in the Broadway play.

 Shailene Woodley

-Shailene Woodley, who stars in Endings, Beginnings, will talk about the art of collaboration as a part TIFF’s sixth-annual Block Party.
+Shailene Woodley, who stars in Endings, Beginnings, will be in town to talk about the art of collaboration as a part TIFF’s sixth-annual Block Party.

 Advertisement